Barro/compiler-warnings/README.md

-# C/C++ compiler warning flags collection and parser
+# C/C++/Objective-C compiler warning flags collection and parser

 This project includes tools and lists to figure out all warning flags that [clang compiler](http://clang.llvm.org/) and
-[GNU Compiler Collection](https://gcc.gnu.org/) have.
+[GNU Compiler Collection](https://gcc.gnu.org/) have for C family languages (C, C++, and Objective-C).
 This also shows all aliases and warning flags that a certain flag enables (prefixed with "#" character) so that you can easily see which flag is enabled by what.
 There are also warning flags that do nothing for compatibility or deprecation reasons.
 They are suffixed with "# DUMMY switch" text.

 The purpose of these collections is to make it more easy to use the static code analysis tools that compilers provide.